 From Autumn Colour to Wine Walks: The Best European Hiking Holidays This September and October

-After a summer of scorching temperatures across Europe, the cooler months of September and October offer ideal conditions for walking holidays.
-With the crowds thinning and the landscape transforming into vibrant autumn colours, it's the perfect time to lace up your boots and explore some of the continent’s best scenic trails.
+After a blistering summer in Europe, September and October offer some of the finest conditions for walking vacations.
+With the crowds beginning to thin out and the countryside transforming into autumn's vibrant colours, this is the best time to put on your boots and explore some of the most scenic European trails.

 Experience Solitude on Bulgaria's Rila Traverse